wrapl/minilang/docs/api/types.rst

    Represents a Minilang type.

-   Although this is not a completely opaque type, avoid creating instances directly and instead use the :c:macro:`ML_TYPE` macro to declare and initialize a :c:struct:`ml_type_t`.
+   Although this is not a completely opaque type, avoid creating instances directly and instead use the :c:macro:`ML_TYPE` macro to declare and initialize a :c:type:`ml_type_t`.

    .. c:member:: const ml_type_t *Type